gamblevore/speedie/Documentation/Objects.md

         if file
             printline file.readall

 If msg.obj is nil... this is OK but it will still return nil.
-If msg.obj is not nil or a file, then `as` will create an error and return nil.
+If msg.obj is not nil and not a file, then `as` will create an error and return nil.
+The error will be stored in stderr, but the controlflow is not altered.

 This is MUCH better than blind-casting!
 Turning a RingTree into a file blindly... would cause all sorts of issues.
 And creating an exception would SUCK totally... because it destroys control flow.
-My approach is the best.
+This approach is really nice.

 ## Subclassing